IanAtDazed/ray-streamer/README.md

 - It's likely that your application won't be making the next call to the 3rd party API until all the latest transformations / analysis is complete.
 This can easily result in the server timing out your connection.
 That's bad!
 Especially for something like a trading app.

 ## This Solution
-This solution employs multiprocessing with [Ray](https://www.ray.io/) (which I find easier to work with than the Python [multiprocessing](https://docs.python.org/3/library/multiprocessing.html), and it is apparently [faster](https://towardsdatascience.com/10x-faster-parallel-python-without-python-multiprocessing-e5017c93cce1).)
+This solution employs multiprocessing with [Ray](https://www.ray.io/) (which I find easier to work with than the Python [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) library, and it is apparently [faster](https://towardsdatascience.com/10x-faster-parallel-python-without-python-multiprocessing-e5017c93cce1).)

 However, I struggled to find an existing [Ray](https://www.ray.io/) solution for streaming that truly fitted my needs.
 The closest I could find was: [Serve a Chatbot with Request and Response Streaming](https://docs.ray.io/en/latest/serve/tutorials/streaming.html), but a chatbot seems very different to data that might require significant processing before an application can move onto the next API call.